ANSSI-FR/rust-guide/src/en/devenv.md

 [Rustup] is the Rust toolchain installer.
-Among other things, it enables switching between different flavors of the toolchain (stable, beta, nightly), managing additional components installation and keeping them up to date.
+Among other things, it enables switching between different flavors of the toolchain (stable, beta, nightly), managing the installation of additional components and keeping them up to date.

 <div class="warning">

 From a security perspective, `rustup` does perform all downloads over HTTPS, but does not yet validate signatures of downloads.
-Protection against downgrade attacks, certificate pinning, validation of signatures are still works in progress.
+Protection against downgrade attacks, certificate pinning, and validation of signatures are still works in progress.
 In some cases, it may be preferable to opt for an alternative installation method listed in the *Install* section of the official Rust website.